About · The shack & the people

 Repair beats replace

-Every suit we save is one less suit in landfill — Fix beats new, almost always.
+Every suit we save is one less suit in landfill — and one less Vietnam-shipped replacement.
+Fix beats new, almost always.

 02